Parson calls for $100M rainy day fund in State of the State

 Galloway renewed criticism of Parson in a video she released Wednesday, blaming him for a drop in the number of children covered by state health care.

-“He needs to fix the health care crisis he helped create and give children back their health care,” Galloway said of Parson.
+``He needs to fix the health care crisis he helped create and give children back their health care,'' Galloway said of Parson.

 Between January 2018 and December 2019, roughly 100,000 children lost coverage from the state's Medicaid health insurance program.